BlackButterfli/group6_project/README.md

 1. Open terminal (step 4), type and press Enter:
    cd
 2. Type in and press Enter:

    find . -type d -name "code" 2>/dev/null

    Again, Copy and save for later the path you got from after the ./
    Notice your path will end with /program_group6/code
+4. Type in and press Enter:

+   cd (your path)

+   Example:
+   cd Desktop/bioinformatics/group_project/program_group6/code
+6. Type in and press Enter:
+    pwd
+    This command to the terminal checks where you are in your computer.
+You should get the same path from 2.
+    If not, start from 1 again.
-3. Type in and press Enter:
+7. Type in and press Enter:
    bash run_program.sh

 You will now be welcomed in the main menu.